Profile: Cristina Fernandez de Kirchner

 By then Cristina Fernandez was a senator with her own political weight in Congress, where she actively supported her husband's policies that included boosting social spending.

-Cristina cemented her political position in the congressional elections of 2005.
+Ms Fernandez cemented her political position in the congressional elections of 2005.

 Taking 46% of the votes, she won in the province of Buenos Aires in a contest dubbed "the wives' duel", beating her main rival, Hilda Gonzalez, the wife of the former President Eduardo Duhalde (2002-2003).